 Addressing can be switched ON or OFF with the help of main menu selection "3".
-In the following example a primary RX-address (receiver address) is switched ON and the corresponding hexadecimal address value is modified ("0000" $\rightarrow$ "0020").
+In the following example a primary RX-address (receiver address) is switched ON and the corresponding hexadecimal address value is modified ("0000" \rightarrow "0020").
 The current values of the parameters are displayed and changed in toggle-type fashion by selecting the appropriate parameter selection number from the list displayed.
 The next menu level will then enable the modification of the values (within allowed limits).
 Modification of all other primary and secondary transmitter and receiver addresses is done in similar way.

-Number 3 is pressed in the Main menu.
-Addressing setup Toggle ON/OFF values.
-Current value shown. \\\\\ 1) RX address OFF 2) TX address OFF 3) RX address to RS port OFF 4) Change primary RX address 5) Change primary TX address 6) Change secondary RX address 7) Change secondary TX address 8) TX address autoswitch OFF Enter selection or ESC to previous menu >1 Addressing setup Toggle ON/OFF values.
-Current value shown. -----1) RX address ON 0000/0000 2) TX address OFF 3) RX address to RS port OFF 4) Change primary RX address 5) Change primary TX address 6) Change secondary RX address 7) Change secondary TX address 8) TX address autoswitch OFF Enter selection or ESC to previous menu >4 RX address setup \\\\\ RX address ON 0000/0000 Enter new address (HEX) or ESC to previous menu >0020 Enter RX address setup \\\\\ RX address ON 0020/0000 Enter new address (HEX) or ESC to previous menu >
+'''

+Addressing setup

+Toggle ON/OFF values.
+Current value shown.

+1) RX address 2) IA address OFF

+3) RX address to RS port OFF

+4) Change Tail

+4) Change primary RX address

+5) Change primary TX address

+6) Change secondary RX address

+7) Change secondary TX address

+8) TX address autoswitch

+Enter selection or ESC to previous menu >1

+Addressing setup

+Toggle ON/OFF values.
+Current value shown.

+ON 0000/0000

+1) RX address

+2) TX address

+OFF

+3) RX address to RS port OFF

+4) Change primary RX address

+5) Change primary TX address

+6) Change secondary RX address

+7) Change secondary TX address

+8) TX address autoswitch

+Enter selection or ESC to previous menu >4

+RX address setup

+RX address ON 0000/0000

+Enter new address (HEX) or ESC to previous menu >0020 Enter

+RX address setup

+RX address ON 0020/0000

+Enter new address (HEX) or ESC to previous menu >

+'''